UPF stands for “Ultraviolet Protection Factor” and indicates how much of the sun’s UV radiation penetrates a fabric and reaches the skin.

-A garment with an ultraviolet protection factor (UPF) rating means the fabric and design increase the ability of a fabric to block the sun’s harmful UV radiation from reaching your skin.
+A garment with an ultraviolet protection factor (UPF) rating means the fabric and design increase the ability of the garment to prevent the sun’s harmful UV radiation from reaching your skin.

-Of course, clothing with UPF treatment only protects the areas of your body that are covered by the treated fabric.
+Of course, clothing with a UPF rating only protects the areas of your body that are covered by the fabric.

 Where We Are

-We use several methods to improve how well Patagonia clothing helps block the sun's harmful ultraviolet (UV) rays.
-One technique uses a titanium dioxide (TiO2) additive to the yarn; the additive is similar to the reef-safe active ingredient contained in many sunscreen products—which is applied to yarn.
-This method provides highly durable UV protection, and because the additive is permanently locked inside the yarns, it also helps us create lightweight fabrics.
+We use several methods to improve how well Patagonia clothing helps block the sun’s harmful UV rays.
+One technique applies a titanium dioxide (TiO2) additive to the yarn; the additive is similar to the reef-safe active ingredient contained in many sunscreen products.
+This method provides highly durable UV protection, and because the additive is permanently locked inside the yarn, it also helps us create lightweight fabrics.

 Another way we achieve sun protection with standard yarns is to use special constructions and heavier fabrics.
 The most comfortable fabrics have the perfect balance of weight and protection.

 If you’re looking for some shade, we want to ensure you’re covered, so before a Patagonia garment receives a UPF rating, both the fabric and design must meet strict guidelines.
-As a result, we can’t market a low coverage garment, such as a tank top, while using UPF-rated fabric and claiming the wearer is protected.
+As a result, we can’t market a low-coverage garment like a tank top, while using UPF-rated fabric, and claim the wearer is protected.

 We will continue to explore new and better technological options for improving sun protection and breathability.
 We’re looking at different types of yarn and new fabric constructions to keep you cool while you’re in the sun.